Estimated Reading Time: 7 Minutes

 Fiestas de Zapote – Toros a la Tica

-The Fiestas de Zapote is a festival that customarily begins the last week of December and until the first week of January.
+The Fiestas de Zapote is a festival that customarily runs from the last week of December through the first week of January.
 The main attractions of these festivities are the Chinamos, bars, amusement rides, and bullfights a la Tica.

-For the Toros a la Tica or bullfights a la Tica, the bull breeders show off hundreds of their best bulls to challenge men and women’s ability to run away from the bulls’ horns.
-Participants do not harm the bulls in this style of bullfighting, but plenty of runners are.
+For the Toros a la Tica or bullfights a la Tica, the bull breeders show off hundreds of their best bulls to challenge men’s and women’s ability to run away from the bulls’ horns.
+Participants do not harm the bulls in this style of bullfighting, but plenty of runners do.

 See a video that shows what a Cimarrona mascarada is